astropy/astroquery/docs/astroquery/api.rst

  2. Support for a large variety of different web tools (both astronomical catalogs corresponding to sky positions and other catalogs that do not)

+These high-level functions are wrappers; they may instantiate classes but will not return them by default.
+For both debugging and reproducibility purposes, however, these functions should have a `return_query_payload` and `return_class` method that would return the HTML POST data as a dict and the created class, respectively.

 Deeper / Tool-Specific API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 For many tools, there are special features implemented in the web API that